Detecting Topological Superconductivity via Berry Curvature Effects in Spectral Functions: BC-induced Topological Signatures in Observables

+Experimentally, this topological signature can be {detected in the following way: First, determine whether the chemical potential of the 2DEG is $\mu>0$ or $\mu<0$, i.e. whether $\mu$ is closer to the higher or lower band bottom.
+Then in the former (latter) case, one can identify whether the 2D superconductivity is in the topological (trivial) or trivial (topological) phase if the ARPES or MERTS signal intensity enhances $\delta A>0$ or suppresses $\delta A\leq 0$ when an applied weak magnetic field is applied.
+This change in intensity $\delta A$ is expected to grow linearly with the field strength $B$ \cite{FN2}.}

+Moreover, this topological signature can be amplified quadratically by the Rashba SOC strength $\alpha$ since Eq. \ref{eq:deltaDk0} indicates that $\delta A/A_0=\delta D\propto \alpha^2$ at $k=0$.
+We demonstrate this drastic change in $\alpha$ at small momenta in Fig.~\ref{fig:4} (a) and (b) in the topological and trivial phases, respectively, along with the bare spectral function $A_0(\kb,\w)$ for the lower superconducting band $\omega=-E_{-}(\kb)$.
+In contrast to the small momenta regime, the large momenta regime does not show clear monotonic dependence in $\alpha$.
+Besides amplifying the topological signature, this $\alpha^2$-enhancement at $k=0$ can be used to quantitatively determine the relative SOC strength between two different Rashba layers or interfaces within otherwise identical heterostructures.

-We now demonstrate the BC effects in the tunneling conductance $G(\omega)=G_0(\omega)+\delta G(\omega)$ in Fig.~\ref{fig:1}, where the bare conductance $G_0$ and the BC correction $\delta G$ are plotted using Eq. \ref{eq:N} by taking the phase-space DOS $D(\kb)$ to be $1$ and $\delta D_1(\kb)$, respectively.
-The bare conductance $G_0$ shows four coherence peaks at energies $\omega$ labeled by the dotted lines in Fig.~\ref{fig:1}(a).
-These peaks originate from the band extrema of the lower BdG band.
-The number of peaks is in principle determined by the number of extrema in the BdG band.
-Nonetheless, the number of practically visible coherence peaks in experiments is further determined by the actual material band structure, thermal and impurity-caused smearing, as well as the focused frequency range.
-Moreover, due to the effective $p$-wave pairing, we do not find the bare tunneling conductance $G_0(\w)$ to be even in frequency $\w$, which is only required for $s$-wave pairing \cite{Schrieffer}.
+In contrast to the spectral function, the BC-modified tunneling conductance $G(\omega)=G_0(\omega)+\delta G(\omega)$ is not an effective topological diagnostic.
+We contrast the results in the topological and trivial phases in Fig.~\ref{fig:1}, where we omit the position dependence since the signal is nearly uniform at the scale of the wavepacket.
+Here, the bare conductance $G_0$ and the BC correction $\delta G$ are plotted using Eq. \ref{eq:N} by taking $D(\kb)$ to be $1$ and $\delta D(\kb)$, respectively.
+The bare conductance $G_0$ shows four coherence peaks at frequencies $\omega$ marked by dotted lines, where the peak intensities are not particle-hole symmetric since the effective pairing symmetry is not $s$-wave\cite{Schrieffer}.
+These peaks originate from the band extrema of the lower BdG band (see Fig. \ref{fig:0}(c)), which are accessible in the low-density regime.
+In experiments, the number of visible coherence peaks is determined by the normal state band structure, thermal and impurity-caused smearing, and the focused frequency range.
+The bare signal $G_0$ with no BC effect is given by the tunneling spectrum at zero field $\vex{B}=0$.

-We now move onto the BC contribution $\delta G$ that arises solely from the BC-modified phase-space DOS $\delta D_1$, driven by an external magnetic field \vex{B}.
-Under an intermediate Zeeman field $h=2|\Delta|$, we find that there is a BC-induced considerable suppression $\delta G$ to the strengths of the two lower-energy coherence peaks but not the higher-energy peaks (see Fig.~\ref{fig:1}(a)).
-As we vary the strengths of the Zeeman splitting $h$ or SOC $\alpha$, we find non-uniform suppression and/or enhancement across different coherence peaks (see Fig.~\ref{fig:1}(b) and SM\cite{Sup}).
-Such BC-induced alteration to the peak intensities can be linearly magnified by the magnetic field strength $|\vex{B}|$ since $\delta D_1\propto |\vex{B}|$ (see Eq. \ref{eq:dD1}), although the field strength $|\vex{B}|$ is capped by the local approximation that treats $A(\rb_c)$ as a constant as well as the influence of vortices.